 When and How to Make a Reservation

 All reservation holders must be in possession of a valid rail pass or city-to-city ticket that covers the routing of the train they have reserved.
 Reservations may be made within 60 days of the actual travel date, and it will be helpful to research the train schedules before making a request.
 Reservations can be made directly at a train station or by using the City to City search tool on our website.
-For booking your seat only reservations choose "I have a railpass".
+For seat reservation booking choose "I have a railpass".

 Reservations are required on:

-- Sleeping accommodations on all overnight trains not on day trains
+- Sleeping accommodations on all overnight trains, but not on day trains

 - High-Speed Trains (e.g. Eurostar, TGV, TAV, Thalys)